 These will be small group parallel sessions.
-Students can find their allocation by downloading their timetable from UC Student Web.
+Students need to register on mytimetable.

 A tutor will guide your approach to solutions of the problems.
 Your participation in tutorials is essential - you learn physics by solving problems - and is important preparation for the test and exam.
 You will receive credit for participation.